Allen-Synthesis/EuroPi/software/contrib/gates_and_triggers.md

 The gate output on `cv1` has a normal range of 10ms to 2s, depending on the position of `k1`.
 CV input to `ain` can increase this duration.

-`ain` expects an input range of 0-10V.  `k2` acts as an attenuator for this input signal.
+`ain` expects an input range of 0-10V.  `k2` acts as an attenuverter for this input signal.

 `cv5` and `cv6` change state every time an incoming gate/trigger starts on `din` or when `b1` or `b2` is pressed.
 Pressing `b2` will ONLY change the state of `cv5` and `cv6`, while `b1` will also output gate and trigger signals on